Skip to Main Content

 Types of $40,000 loans

-There are two main types of loans you could go with here: Traditional personal loans, which are unsecured, and secured loans.
+There are two main types of personal loans you could go with here: unsecured loans and secured loans.

 To get an unsecured personal loan, lenders examine your credit profile — including debts, income, and credit score — to determine your eligibility as well as the rates and terms they’ll offer.